devsecopsgirl/internship-appsecco/docs/setting-up-pipeline.md

-# Setting up a pipeline:
+# Setting up a pipeline

 ## Objective